Mixing, malnormal subgroups and cohomology in degree one

 Let $c = s_{1,c} s_{2,c} \ldots s_{|c|,c}$, then

 Again the left-hand side does not depend on $n$.

-A WAP function $w$ has the property that for any $\eps>0$ the set $T= \{ x \mid |w(x)| < \eps \}$ is a thickly syndetic.
-Recall that the intersection of finitely many thickly syndetic set is thickly syndetic.

-Hence, the set $T'$ where all the coefficient functions coming in the above sums are $<\eps$ is thickly syndetic.
-Define $F^n_g$ from $F^{n-1}_g$ by firing at all the masses which are not in $T'$.
-Since the set $T'$ is thick, a random walker will hit it almost surely.
+As in Lemma \ref{twmsynd-l}, let $T_\eps$ be the set where all the coefficient functions coming in the above sums are $<\eps$ Define $F^n_g$ from $F^{n-1}_g$ by firing at all the masses which are not in $T'$.
+Since the set $T'$ is syndetic, a random walker will hit it almost surely.
 This implies that the mass of $F^n_g$ supported on $T^\comp$ tends to $0$ as $n \to \infty$.